 Calibrations of items for the IRT models used in the ISASP program were performed using the computer program IRTPRO 4.20 (Cai, Thissen & du Toit, 2018).
 The program estimates item discrimination and difficulty for multiple-choice items with the 2PL model and discrimination and category boundary parameters for polytomously scored CR items with the GRM.
 Within-grade item calibrations in each content area served as the basis for a series of transformations aimed at determining grade-to-grade relationships in item performance for the purpose of informing the vertical scaling process used to develop the ISASP scale score (ISS) in each content area (Stocking & Lord, 1983).
 More specifically, the constants developed to transform IRT item parameters to a common scale across grades indicated that a vertical scale metric suitable for capturing moderately increasing variability across grades 3-11 would be needed.
 Consistent with the IRT scale transformations, within-grade standard deviations of the ISASP vertical scale were set to increase by a factor of about 10 percent for each successive grade over the grade span of 3-11.
-The vertical scale metric itself was centered at grade 7, midway between grade 3 and grade 11, with a mean of 500 and a standard deviations decreased by 10 percent below grade 7 and increased by the same amount from grades 7 to 9.
+The vertical scale metric itself was centered at grade 7, midway between grade 3 and grade 11, with a mean of 500 and a standard deviation of 50.
+Within-grade means were spaced on average 22 scale score points apart; within-grade standard deviations decreased by 10 percent below grade 7 and increased by the same amount from grades 7 to 9.
 After grade 9, the within-grade standard deviations remained the same because there was no consistent evidence from calibrations of increasing variability in the remaining high school grades.
-Table 6.1 provides the parameters of the ISASP program.
+Table 6.1 provides the parameters of the ISASP scale score distributions used to develop the raw score to scale score conversion tables for the ISASP program.